Begich Visits Don Young Alaska Job Corps Center

 Carlton then went to highlight the broader goals of the newly established Chugach Regional Development, LLC (CRD).
 “Naswik is one of the first subsidiaries of CRD, and it represents more than a hotel or housing facility—it is a cornerstone of CRD’s vision for economic growth in the region.
 It will provide essential support to industries, foster community engagement, and drive development opportunities that will benefit Valdez and the Chugach region for years to come.”

-Naswik Suites includes six two-bedroom suites and 31 studio units, all featuring full kitchens and laundry facilities.
+Naswik Suites includes six two-bedroom suites featuring full kitchens and laundry facilities, and and 31 studio units featuring full kitchens.
 This modern housing solution is designed to meet the needs of rotational workers and nightly guests, providing a flexible, community-focused lodging experience in Valdez.

 The ceremony concluded with thanks to the construction firm Watterson, design firm Avanti Development Partners, and all who made the ceremony possible.
 The facility is set to fully open for business by October, with the doors opening for both nightly rentals and corporate housing.